hrbrmstr/cloc/README.md

   - `cloc`: Count lines of code, comments and whitespace in source files/archives
+  - `cloc_by_file`: Count lines of code, comments and whitespace in source files/archives by file
   - `cloc_cran`: Count lines of code (etc) from source packages on CRAN
+  - `cloc_git`: Count lines of code, comments and whitespace in a git tree
+  - `cloc_remove_comments`: Strip comments and white space from a single source file
+  - `cloc_reognized_languages`: Return a data frame of ‘cloc’ recognized languages and associated extensions

 ## Usage